Org-Placeholder/Attendo/README.md

 <b>Wifi based attendance for all classrooms <b>

 - A flutter application for streamlining the attendance marking procedure in classrooms.
-- A fast and quick way to mark attendance by using the local wifi.
+- A fast and easy way to mark attendance by using the local wifi.
 - Developed as a project for the class CSN-291